Last Updated on by Artem K.

-At LinksHero, an Ecommerce link building agency, we use competitor type link building a lot.
+At LinksHero, where we help with E-commerce link building and link building for SaaS, we use competitor type link building a lot.
 However, there are 2 main problems with that:

 This is when shotgun skyscraper comes in.

 Let’s assume you have written a solid article on 13 unconventional back pain exercises.

 All we need to do now is to show it to the people most interested in it and…